 - Amount of fellowship

-- Method of payment (e.g., paid in equal monthly installments through Student Accounting)
+- Method of payment (e.g., paid in monthly installments through Student Accounting)

-- and your program contact information for questions (your award letters should not refer the student to Graduate Studies)
+- Your program contact information for questions (Award letters should not refer the student to Graduate Studies.)

 The Regulations for Graduate Students Receiving Fellowships (GS501) document is written for graduate students who have received an internal fellowship.
 It provides them with the general regulations, California residency regulations for tuition purposes, fellowship employment regulations, the process for an exception to policy, and tax information.
 We recommend you include this document with every fellowship offer for continuing and prospective students.

 The Council of Graduate Schools (CGS) resolution is supported by UC Davis.
 The resolution states that prospective graduate students are under no obligation to respond to offers of financial support prior to April 15th; earlier deadlines for acceptance of such offers violate the intent of this resolution.